richadd79/Building-Airflow-Data-Pipeline-with-AWS-S3-and-Snowflake/README.md

+# Building Airflow Data Pipeline with AWS S3 and Snowflake

 # Introduction
 This project sought to build a scehduling data ppipeline to load from S3 Bucket to modern data warehouse platform Snowflake.
 To ochestrate such a data pipeline between S3 and Snowflake, Apache Airflow an open-source workflow management